 We live in an increasingly networked world.
 Cybersecurity is constantly evolving in parallel with the threats posed by hackers, governments, and industrial snoopers.
+It’s important to note that 40% of breaches originate with authorized users.
+The build-up of excess access rights over time beyond what’s needed for a user’s role is a big risk, yet companies struggle to review access rights regularly due to their time-intensive nature, which is why cybersecurity measures must be implemented.
 Cybersecurity solutions and programs come in many forms, and most organizations operate several kinds of security solutions in order to keep their networks safe.
-Here is a quick guide to some of the most popular ways in which networks can be secured.
+Here is a quick guide to some of the most popular ways in which networks can be secured

 Virtual Private Networks are becoming more and more popular as individuals and organizations look to hide their sensitive information from increasingly complex hacking operations and surveillance methods.
 Virtual Private Networks obscure the IP address of a user connected to the internet by encrypting their information and rerouting it through a remote server.
 Encryption, when conducted correctly, can mean that third parties cannot read information intercepted in transit.
 Businesses typically operate Virtual Private Networks in order to protect sensitive information from hackers.
 Individuals typically operate them in order to protect their browsing information from governmental organizations.
 Although VPNs were originally developed as a security measure, they are now more commonly used by individuals for torrenting files or accessing geographically restricted content.